 She discovered SparkPoint through the on-site food pantry and recalls, “I didn’t have to choose between focusing as a student or feeding my family… The support and stability of SparkPoint gave me the confidence to keep going through school.
 It’s been a difficult road to get to graduation but I am here!”

-Jess shares her story in the video below along with other guest speakers who discuss why students are dropping out of college and what you can do to help.
+Jess shares her story in the video above along with other guest speakers who discuss why students are dropping out of college and what you can do to help.
 Watch the video to learn more.
 Help support United Way Bay Area’s SparkPoint program by donating today!

 DONATEHelp struggling Bay Area residents build a better tomorrow.